Funded

 Bridge loans are the perfect financial tool for property owners transitioning from one property to another.

-A borrower can leverage an existing property to complete the purchase or down payment of a new property while waiting for their current property to sell.
+A borrower can leverage an existing property to complete the purchase or make the down payment of a new property while waiting for their current property to sell.

-Once the new property has been purchased and the old property sold, the borrower uses the proceeds to repay the bridge lender.
+Once the new property has been purchased and the old property sold, the borrower can use the proceeds of the sale to repay the bridge lender.

-Bridge loans for investment properties function around speed, collateral, and short-term lending periods.
+Bridge loans for investment properties are structured around speed, collateral, and short-term lending periods.

-• Shorter-term: Bridge lending terms range from 3 to 12 months.
-However, due to the high interest rates, it’s inadvisable to hold a bridge loan for the long-term.
+Short-term: Bridge lending terms typically range from 3 to 24 months.
+However, due to the high interest rates, it’s inadvisable to hold a bridge loan beyond 12 months.

 Most Common Bridge Loan Uses

-Bridge loans are most commonly used by homeowners and real estate investors, but for different purposes.
+Bridge loans are commonly used by both homeowners and real estate investors, although the reasons for using them differ.

 Homeowners primarily use bridge loans to purchase a new home before selling their existing one.
-The bridge loan provides short-term financing for the down payment or purchase.
-It is repaid once the old home sells.
+The loan provides short-term financing for the down payment or purchase and is repaid once the original home sells.

-Real estate investors use bridge loans for acquisitions, renovations, or unexpected opportunities, especially when speed matters and traditional financing can’t perform quickly enough.
+Real estate investors use bridge loans for property acquisitions, renovations, or time-sensitive opportunities, especially when speed is crucial and traditional financing cannot close quickly enough.

 Pros and Cons of Bridge Loans